 The capital of fashion, delicious food, Renaissance, beautiful architecture, superb beaches, picturesque scenery, gorgeous weather, dons and godfathers.
 Italy has it all.
 Situated in Europe surrounded by the Mediterranean Sea, this wonderful country with such an abundance of culture and history is defiantly worth a visit.
 With so much to see and do, it’s hard to start planning a trip and choose which places to visit in Italy.
 But don’t panic; we are here to help.

-Considered one of Italy’s most famous regions, Tuscany is a region made up of extensive rolling hills, scattered with olive groves, cypress trees and is a patchwork of vineyards.
+Considered one of Italy’s most famous regions, Tuscany is a region made up of extensive rolling hills, scattered with olive groves, cypress trees, and is a patchwork of vineyards.
 There is no better place to escape from all your problems than Tuscany.
 Along with stunning countryside and the amazing castles in Tuscany, there are also beautiful cities to explore such as Florence with its wealth of Renaissance art and Pisa which is home to the iconic leaning tower of Pisa.

 3. Cinque Terre:

 Located in the Northwestern coastal region of Italy, Cinque Terre which means ‘five lands’ is a beautiful cluster of five villages, Riomaggiore, Manarola, Corniglia, Monterosso and Vernazza.
 Cinque Terre offers breathtaking scenery consisting of panoramic sea views, steep cliffs, quaint coves and wine terraces.
 If you are looking for a romantic getaway Cinque Terre is the place to be.
 The area is great for hiking with many established hiking trails such as the Blue trail which connects all the villages.

 Sicily is the largest Mediterranean island located just off the coast of southern Italy.
 This island has a strong sense of Mediterranean culture as well as a diverse mix of Greek temples, Baroque palazzos and Norman churches.
 There is much to do there, check this guide to the best places to visit in Sicily, and you will be amazed.
 Relax on one of many beautiful beaches along the southern coast or trek to Mount Etna, one of Europe’s active volcanoes.
-Sicily has a mild to hot climate making it an attractive destination all year around for sun seekers.
+Sicily has a mild to hot climate making it an attractive destination all year round for sun seekers.

 6. Italian lake district: